WebSnifferHQ/disposable-email-domains/README.md

 # Temporary and Disposable Email Domains

-A curated and accurate list / database of domain names used to create temporary and disposable email addresses.
+A curated and accurate list / database of domain names used to create temporary, throwaway and disposable email addresses.

 Please ⭐ STAR ⭐ this repo is you find it useful.
 It helps to gain more exposure and receive more contributions 🙏.